delawaremathguy/ShoppingList/README.md

 ## Last Update of Note

-My Last Update of note was **July 17, 2020**, when these were some of the recent changes I made.
+My Last Update of note was **July 20, 2020**, when these were some of the recent changes I made.

+* After yesterday's shopping experience, I decided I wanted to track how much time I was in the store.
+There is now a new tab with a simple timer display ("start," "stop," and "Reset" buttons).
+Whether the timer is suspended when the app goes into the background is something you can configure (ee Development.swift).
+Funny, I wasn't looking to add new features, but it's something I want for my own experience (!) and it was easy to do (just needed to transplant some code from an earlier project).
 * The Shopping List (both the single-section and multi-section versions) and the Locations List now have a "plus" sign as a trailing bar button item to add a new ShoppingItem or Location.
 You can decide which you like better: the "plus" in the navigation bar, or the explicit "Add New Item/Location" button that appears at the top of the list (*using both would seem overkill*).
-But caution on this: tapping the "plus" sign in the navigationbar is very much hit-or-miss (*this seems to be a SwiftUI thing*), so you may want to replace the "plus" sign with explicit text such as "Add New Item" or "Add New Location."
+But caution on this: tapping the "plus" sign in the navigationbar is very much hit-or-miss (*this seems to be a SwiftUI thing*), so you may want to replace the "plus" sign with explicit text such as "Add New Item" or "Add New Location" so it has a better chance of being tapped.
-* ~~I discovered a regression: suddenly an edit of a ShoppingItem was not being respected visually~~.
-It turns out I had set `var itemData: ShoppingItemRowData` in ShoppingItemRowView to be `@State`.  that was a terrible idea.  removing `@State` fixed the problem.  *I may revisit this particular parameter-passing strategy later*.
 * I switched out the order of TabView and NavigationView in the MainView.
 Previously the TabView was inside a NavigationView (*there was some advantage to this, but several disadvantages*).
 This is now reversed and each of the views shown in the MainView has its own NavigationView wrapper.
 But I don't particularly like the visual transitions from tab to tab.
 * I fixed the coding for adjusting the ShoppingList display (single-section or multi-section) that i had added because it really did not work after all.  *duh!*
-* Previous versions required that you change the source code to see the effect of viewing the shopping list as one section, or in multiple sections.
-You can set the default in the source code, but also change during execution in the Dev Tools tab (if shown).